oyaron/NGSF/README.md

 # Results

-The results are: an astropy table that is saved as a csv file, and the best fit plots saved as pdf files (they both save to the superfit folder or to the specified `saving_results_path`)
+The results are: an astropy table that is saved as a csv file, and the best fit plots saved as pdf or png files (they both save to the folder where you execute the ngsf_run script or to the specified `saving_results_path`)

 ## The output graphs look like this